 Ok let’s take a look at the pros and cons of each type of camera….

 The main benefit of a compact camera is it’s size and the fact it is so easy to throw in your handbag or pocket when you are out and about.
 But they do have their downfalls I’m afraid.
 They tend to be slow and the most common complaint I hear from people, especially when trying to photograph kids, is that by the time the camera has actually fired, the child has changed expression or run away!
 They don’t allow you as much control as an SLR and when you start improving your photography skills you will quickly get frustrated.
 And don’t get hung up on megapixels; the more megapixels doesn’t necessarily mean it’s a better camera.
 Most cameras nowadays have more than enough megapixels for an amateur photographer; 5-10 megapixels is plenty.
 Make sure you buy one that has optical zoom and not digital zoom.

 To be honest, if you are looking for a camera to just take snaps when you are out and about I really don’t think you can beat the iPhone.
-I’ve just got the new iPhone 6 and the camera is great.
 It’s extremely easy to use, you always have it on you, and there are some great editing apps too so you can even edit your pics when you’re on the move!
 Can you tell I’m a bit of a fan?!
-Take a look at some of my holiday iPhone pics along with some editing app suggestions.

 So which DSLR camera do I recommend?
 Well this does depend on your budget as there are very different levels of DSLR cameras ranging from entry level to high-end professional.
-And I know how confusing all of the letters and number are so I have broken them down here so you can see what the different levels are.
-(The prices include the camera body and a zoom kit lens)
+And I know how confusing all of the letters and number are so I have broken them down below so you can see what the different levels are.

 I hope you’ve found that useful.
 Please remember once you’ve bought your shiny new camera to come on one of my workshops to find out how to use it!